-Figure 4: General Startup Flow
+Figure 5: General Startup Flow

 The system will enter the Power/Wake-Up sequence after cold power up or after waking up from one of the Sleep modes, which are described in section 4.5.2.
-The distinction is made by means of a flip-flop which is set to '1' to indicate that the system has been just powered up (cold start).
+The distinction is done by means of a Flip-Flop which is set to '1' to indicate that the system has been just powered up (cold start).
 The whole process from power on up to the point that the system starts advertising (considering a typical application) takes around 145 ms.

-4.4.1 Power/Wake-up Sequence
+4.4.1 Power/Wake-Up Sequence